B-UMMI/LMAS/docs/user/metrics.rst

 Global Plot Metrics
 ^^^^^^^^^^^^^^^^^^^^
 Global plot metrics are presented for the **Filtered Assembly**.
-Assemblies are filtered by a minumum contig size, defined in the ``--minLength`` parameter.
+Assemblies are filtered by a minimum contig size, defined in the ``--minLength`` parameter.

 Contig size distribution per assembler
 """""""""""""""""""""""""""""""""""""""